cisagov/Malcolm/docs/authsetup.md

 ![Redirected to the Malcolm landing page](./images/screenshots/keycloak_post_login_landing.png)

-### <a name="AuthKeycloakGroupsAndRoles"></a>Requiring user groups and realm roles
+### <a name="AuthKeycloakGroupsRoles"></a>System-wide required user groups and realm roles

-Full role-based fine-grained access controls will be implemented in a [future release](https://github.com/cisagov/Malcolm/issues/460) of Malcolm.
-In the meantime, Malcolm can be configured to require Keycloak-authenticated users to belong to groups and assigned realm roles, respectively.
-The values for these groups and/or roles are specified when running `./scripts/auth_setup` under **Configure Keycloak** and are saved as `NGINX_REQUIRE_GROUP` and `NGINX_REQUIRE_ROLE` in the [`auth-common.env` configuration file](malcolm-config.md#MalcolmConfigEnvVars).
-An empty value for either of these settings means no restriction of that type is applied.
-Multiple values may be specified with a comma-separated list.
-These requirements are cumulative: users must match **all** of the items specified.
-Note that [LDAP authentication](#AuthLDAP) can also require group membership, but that is specified in `nginx_ldap.conf` by setting `require group` rather than in `auth-common.env`.

-For a discussion of roles vs. groups, see [**Assigning permissions using roles and groups**](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups) in the Keycloak Server Administration Guide.
+Malcolm can use Keycloak's realm roles to implement [role-based access controls](#AuthKeycloakRBAC).
+It can also use realm roles or user groups as the basis for [system-wide authentication requirements](#AuthKeycloakReqGroupsRoles).

 Groups can be managed in Keycloak by selecting the appropriate realm from the drop down at the top of the navigation panel and selecting **Groups** under **Manage**.